williamdemeo/IEProps/README.md

 This repository contains an article that had been provisionally accepted for publication pending revisions.
-However, after revising and resubmitting the manuscript, I noticed that I had introduced some flaws in the presentation.
+However, after revising and resubmitting the manuscript, I noticed that I had introduced some serious flaws in the presentation.
-The results of the paper are true as stated, but I am withdrawing the submission, and hope to publish a much improved version (which resides in the tex directory of this repository).
+Although the results of the paper are true as stated, I am withdrawing the submission and hope to publish a much improved version (the version that resides in the tex directory of this repository).

 **Title:** *Interval enforceable properties of finite groups*
 **Author:** William DeMeo [@williamdemeo](https://github.com/williamdemeo)